FHantke/brave-browser-wiki/Debugging-Blink.md

-#### Child process auto-attach
+#### Child process auto-attach on Windows
 To debug Blink and other child processes, a debugger should support child process auto-attach.

-There are some extensions to make this happen:
+There are some extensions to make this happen on Windows:

 * `Visual Studio 2022` https://marketplace.visualstudio.com/items?itemName=vsdbgplat.MicrosoftChildProcessDebuggingPowerTool2022
 * `Visual Studio Code` https://github.com/albertziegenhagel/childdebugger-vscode